ibm-cloud-docs/transit-gateway/add-prefix-filters.md

 {: #adding-prefix-filters-api}
 {: api}

-Follow these instructions to add prefix filter to a connection with the API:
+Follow these steps to add a prefix filter to a connection with the API:

 1. Set up your [API environment](/docs/vpc?topic=vpc-set-up-environment&interface=api#api-prerequisites-setup).
 1. Store any additional variables to be used in the API commands.